NoxNode/hrmc/README.md

 		Windows x64 calling convention requires 0x20 bytes of shadow space, whatever that is.
 		So 0x20 + 0x10 for the first 2 slots = rbp+0x30 aka slot 6

-The mnemonic/reasoning for all the entries in the remaining op groups (Ax, Bx, Cx) is as follows:
+The mnemonic/reasoning for all the entries in the remaining op groups (Ax, Bx, Cx, 7x) is as follows:

 | byte1 |      what it does      |                     mnemonic/reasoning                     |